Central Penn College's History

 In 2004, Central Penn College began offering online as well as blended courses, and opened its first additional location—Central Penn Lancaster.
 Located just off Route 30 near the heart of downtown Lancaster, Central Penn Lancaster currently serves adult students enrolled in associate and bachelor's degree completion programs in a variety of majors.

 In 2005, Central Penn was granted permission from the Middle States Commission and the Pennsylvania Department of Education to begin offering two fully-online bachelor's degree programs.
-Today, Central Penn's online offerings include 13 fully-online degree programs and three hybrid degree programs-provided through a blend of in-person and online instruction.
+Today, Central Penn's online offerings include 25 fully-online degree programs and four hybrid degree programs-provided through a blend of in-person and online instruction.

 In October 2007, the new Student Fellowship Area opened when 1 1/2 acres were transformed into a beautiful outdoor setting with a large amphitheatre, a stage/performance area, a picnic area, and a plaza, all connected by macadam-stamped pathways.
 Professionally-designed landscaping, lighting, fencing, and a wrought iron archway add to this attractive campus addition.
 Also this year, the Central Penn College Education Foundation, which exists to help worthy students afford college, completed its $1 million Campaign for Scholarships.

 In March 2010, the Central Penn College Education Foundation announced its endowment passed the $2 million mark.
-The foundation's scholarship endowment is currently valued at more than $3 million.
-Since 2002, nearly 800 Central Penn students have received scholarships through the foundation.
+At the end of 2016, the foundation’s scholarship endowment was valued at more than $6 million.
+Since 2002, more than 1300 Central Penn students have received scholarships through the foundation.